CantaoSu/ASR_TalkingClock/README.md

 Please note that this project is for educational purposes and may not include advanced GDPR compliance features that would be necessary for production applications.
 For more information on your rights and GDPR compliance, please refer to the [GDPR official website](https://gdpr.eu/).

+## Reflection on FAIR data
+In developing the Python-based Talking Clock program, adherence to FAIR data principles (Findable, Accessible, Interoperable, Reusable) is vital for data sharing and reusability.

+- Findable: The project incorporates comprehensive metadata, unique identifiers, and structured documentation for enhanced discoverability.
+- Accessible: Open access on GitHub under an MIT license ensures that resources are freely available and accessible through stable and reliable URLs.

+In addition to being Findable and Accessible, the program is designed for Interoperability and Reusability.
+It uses standard Python libraries, follows best practices, and provides thorough documentation, fostering collaboration and knowledge sharing in the voice technology field.